salesforcecli/plugin-data/messages/soql.query.md

 If your query returns more than 10,000 records, specify the --bulk flag.
 The command then runs the query using Bulk API 2.0, which has higher limits than the default API used by the command.

 When using --bulk, the command waits 3 minutes by default for the query to complete.
 Use the --wait parameter to specify a different number of minutes to wait, or set --wait to 0 to immediately return control to the terminal.
-If you set --wait to 0, or the command simply times out, the command displays an ID.
-Pass this ID to the the "data query resume" command using the --bulk-query-id flag to get the results; pass the ID to the "data resume" command to get the job status.
+If you set --wait to 0, the command displays the "sf data query resume" command that you run to get the results and status of the job; the command includes the job ID.

 # examples